marcbria/itee/readme.md

-# ReDi Theme for OJS 3.2 or greater
+# ITEE Theme for OJS 3.2 or greater

 ITEE is a coorporative theme build as a child theme for the default theme in OJS 3+.